Fit many-facet ordered-response models with a flexible number of facets

 Character.

-"none"(default) keeps the 0.1.5 fixed-effects behaviour."empirical_bayes"applies a post-hoc James-Stein / empirical-Bayes shrinkage to each non-person facet (Efron & Morris, 1973);fit$facets$othersgainsShrunkEstimate,ShrunkSE, andShrinkageFactorcolumns, andfit$shrinkage_reportrecords the per-facet prior variance and effective degrees of freedom."laplace"currently aliases to"empirical_bayes"and is reserved for a future penalised-MML implementation.- facet_prior_sd
+"none"(default) keeps the unshrunk fixed-effects estimates."empirical_bayes"applies a post-hoc James-Stein / empirical-Bayes shrinkage to each non-person facet (Efron & Morris, 1973);fit$facets$othersgainsShrunkEstimate,ShrunkSE, andShrinkageFactorcolumns, andfit$shrinkage_reportrecords the per-facet prior variance and effective degrees of freedom."laplace"is retained as a compatibility alias for"empirical_bayes"; it does not fit a penalized likelihood.- facet_prior_sd

 Optional numeric scalar.
 When supplied, the shrinkage prior variance is fixed at